Measuring Agents in Production

 \section{Acknowledgements}

 We thank our many anonymous participants without whom beginning this study would not be possible.
 This research was supported by gifts from Accenture, Amazon, AMD, Anyscale, Broadcom Inc., Google, IBM, Intel, Intesa Sanpaolo, Lambda, Mibura Inc, Samsung SDS, and SAP.
-We also thank Alex Dimakis, Drew Breunig, Tian Xia, and Shishir Patil for their valuable feedback and insightful discussions.
+We also thank Alex Dimakis, Aditya Parameswaran, Drew Breunig, Tian Xia, Bhavya Chopra, and Shishir Patil for their valuable feedback and insightful discussions.